educationfutures/star-party-planner/CHEATSHEET.md

 - **Ephemeris** is local-only; download `de440s.bsp` once to `./skyfield_data/`.
 - To keep cache fresh on daily rebuilds:
-  - Use `--refresh_previews` weekly or when images change.
+  - Use `--refresh_previews` when images change.
-  - Use `--clean_preview_cache` in daily cron to trim unused files.
+  - Use `--clean_preview_cache` in daily cron to trim unused files if you are working with a large dataset.

 ### Cron Example (daily at 09:00 local)